CCM19/ccm19doks/docs/funktionen/platzhalter.md

 # Placeholder

 You can use the placeholders to automatically insert recurring texts.
-For example, it is worthwhile to create the company name or your own privacy page here, so that you can easily insert them into the individual cookies and change them if necessary when the URL changes.
+For example, it is worthwhile to create the company name or your own data protection page here, so that you can easily insert these into the individual cookies and change them if necessary when the URL changes.

 ![screenshot-1641905533609](../assets/screenshot-1641905533609.jpg)